Darxo/Hardened/README.md

 ### Other Notable Changes

+- Base Vision for the player and all world parties is now 450 (down from 500)
+- Player Characters now gain 100% XP from combat (up from 85%)
+- Level 7 now requires 5500 XP (up from 5000).
+Level 8 now requires 8000 XP (up from 7000).
+Level 9 now requires 11000 XP (up from 9000).
+Level 10 now requires 14500 XP (up from 12000).
+Level 11 now requires 18500 XP (up from 15000)
 - No Character can have less than 2 Vision
 - **Night Effect** now causes -3 Vision (down from -2)
 - When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
 Each brother can only receive up to 10% of this shared experience.